Website Manager

 Team Courtesy

-• Batting line-ups are to be given to the opposing team before the game starts.
+• Line-ups are to be given to the opposing team before the game starts.

-• All players must clean up the dugout and surrounding area after each game or practice.
+• All players must clean up the dugout and surrounding area after the game or practice.

-• The home team is responsible for keeping & reporting the official score and staffing the scoreboard.
+• The home team is responsible for staffing the scoreboard.
+Each team should maintain a game book.

 Equipment